 And so it is with all the other “toxins” in a trigger point — problematic when concentrated in a patch, they are otherwise trivial and unaffected by water intake in any case.
 Even supposing that squishing a trigger point magically forces every molecule of every pain-causing metabolite into the bloodstream (not just into adjacent intercellular fluids, which is actually more likely), they still wouldn’t require further “flushing” by any means.
 Once in the bloodstream, they would be lost like motes in a sandstorm, joining billions of their metabolic siblings that are routinely produced — and processed — by all the cells of the body, and drinking water has no relevance to those processes.

 No. This comes up in most Facebook debates between massage therapists on this topic.
 It’s a red herring.
 Manual lymphatic drainage (MLD) is a fairly exotic and specialized manual technique for reducing swelling.
 Although it is performed with the hands and a natural fit for massage therapists to learn, it is not “massage” per se, and the effect is mostly absent from all other kinds of massage.
-I don’t know the evidence base for it and haven’t looked into it since I acquired the research skills to do so, but it’s effects are reputed to be substantial.17
+It has a reputation for impressive, visible effects on swelling — which have been totally absent from some well-controlled tests,20 or (at best) quite a bit less impressive than its reputation would suggest.21

 If lymph were critical for waste removal, then the major impact of failure of lymphatic drainage would be tissue pollution.
 But failures of lymphatic drainage — for instance, drainage can fail because of surgical damage to lymph vessels and nodes, and indeed that is why MLD exists as a therapy — do not result in tissue “toxicity” at all, but severe swelling (elephantiasis, in the most extreme cases).
 It’s super unpleasant, but it’s not an issue of toxicity.

 So MLD isn’t really “massage” as we normally know it, and doesn’t “release toxins/wastes” in any case: that’s a gross misrepresentation of the physiology as I understand it, and cannot be used as an example of detoxifying massage … even if it weren’t for the evidence that it doesn’t work as advertised!

 The idea that drinking water after massage matters is a hopeless oversimplification, easily undermined by a cursory understanding of biochemistry.
 Metabolic wastes are already ubiquitous in tissue fluids, and they are constantly being produced and recycled.
 While massage has never been shown to have any significant effect on these processes — except to actually impair lactic acid removal! — it doesn’t even make logical sense that water would have anything to do with it.
 Anything the body can get rid of it is going to get rid of, with or without massage, and with or without any extra water.

 The body is good at handling metabolic wastes, and even many exogenous poisons, without any special help.
-If it wasn’t, we’d really be up the creek.
+If it weren’t, we’d really be up the creek.

 It’s certainly nice to offer patients some water after massage, to quench whatever thirst they may have.
 But it is not medically important for any specific biological reason, and it perpetuates several minor myths we would be better off without.
 Massage doesn’t really “detoxify.”
 Water doesn’t detoxify.
 And lactic acid is a useful metabolite, not a waste product.
 Adequate hydration is easy and mild dehydration is not a health risk.